sagemath/trac_to_gh/Issue 6440.md

 # Issue 6440: hg_sage.serve() is broken in 4.1.alpha1 (mainly on Mac?)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6440

 Original creator: jhpalmieri